 The Contractor must submit all written reports required by this Contract for advance review in a format approved by the Project Officer.
 Reports must be accurate and grammatically correct and should not contain spelling errors.
-The Contractor will bear the cost of correcting grammatical or spelling errors, inaccurate report data, and other revisions required to bring the report(s) into compliance with this section.
+The Contractor will bear the cost of correcting grammatical or spelling errors and inaccurate report data and of other revisions that are required to bring the report(s) into compliance with this section.